angelhumano/angelhumano/README.md

 In my free time, I enjoy exercising, hiking, reading books, listening to podcasts, using Duolingo, watching Crash Course, reading The Economist, investing, and traveling.

 My favorite foods are passion fruit, coconut water, and chocolate.
 Trilingual (Spanish, English, and Portuguese).

+Reports(README) for the upcoming repository is currently under construction and is expected to be completed **by October 15, 2023:**

+- Predicting and determining the factors that lead to employee attrition.
+Take a look at the R Notebook [here.](https://github.com/angelhumano/data_mining_project/blob/main/PurrAnalytics_project_final_code_revised_Fall_2023.md)
+- A Google Analytics Capstone Project for Fitbit Data (in RStudio).
+Refer to R Notebook [here.](https://github.com/angelhumano/Incubator/blob/main/Bellabeat_case_study_draft1.md)

 ## Selected Academic Projects